 Running multiple conversations simultaneously

-From a contact center's perspective, chat has a great advantage over phone and email since an agent can easily manage multiple chat conversations simultaneously and still deliver excellent service.
+From a contact center's perspective, live chat support has a great advantage over phone and email since an agent can easily manage multiple chat conversations simultaneously and still deliver excellent service.
 This reduces Cost Per Contact significantly.

 How to provide the best chat customer experience